neelmitra/avsmqtt/instructions/lab1.md

     ![alt text](../images/awsconsole.png)

-2. Please navigate to the [AWS IoT Console](https://console.aws.amazon.com/iot/)
+3. Please navigate to the [AWS IoT Console](https://console.aws.amazon.com/iot/)

-    - select Manage -> Things and copy the name of the Thing (on the right pane)
+    - select Manage -> Things
+        - copy the name of the Thing (on the right pane)
-    - This is the serial # of your NxP kit , you need in step 4
+    - This is the serial # of your device (NxP kit) , that you need in step 5

     ![alt text](../images/thing.png)

-3. select *Settings* (on the left bottom pane)  and copy the IoT endpoint URL
+3. Click *Settings* (on the left bottom pane) of IoT home page and copy the IoT endpoint URL

     <font color="red">The endpoint Url might be different for you , than in the screenshot here</font>